cf73/humanity/content/collections/articles/balis-each-of-us-a-changemaker.md

     content:
       -
         type: text
-        text: 'Tony Balis, founder of The Humanity Initiative (in 1984), offers some perspective on rescuing our humanity. '
+        text: 'Tony Balis, founder of The Humanity Initiative (1984), makes the urgent case for each us to join in rescuing our humanity. '
 articleauthor: 'Tony Balis'
+link: www.ourhumanity.org
 ---